alex-powell-1/business-automations/README.md

 First, it examines a dictionary of recommended items for each product category.
 It will assign these to each product.
 It will then check this time period last year for this product category and determine which products were popular.
 It will also assign these popular items to the item as related items.
 ##### Considerations:
 This is a time-intensive task (O(n) API calls) that is currently scheduled to run once daily during the night (non-business hours)

+### 12) Set 'Always Online'
+Set top performing products to custom 'Always Online' statis if they are included in the top 200 performing items since the beginning of the previous year.
+This marker will be used to preserve these products from being taken offline in the event that they go out of stock for a time, and we initiate a site-cleaning method to clear out old stock.

+### 13) Set 'Sort Order' on BigCommerce
+BigCommerce will sort items by their sort order property.
+This algorithm determines the sort order for all products in the e-commerce store.
+##### Sort Order Ranking
+The lower the sort order, the more prominently the item appears in the search results
+##### Sort Order Logic
+Items will be ranked in order of the revenue they produced during the same 45-day period last year.
+That is, one year ago and 45 days forward from that day.
+As a seasonal business, this gives us an indication of what products are likely to be popular during this time.
+Once an order is determined, the top performing items will be assigned to the inverse length of all the items (1 may become -820 if there are 820 items).
+This then iterates through all the items and sets the sort order in this manner.
+Per the request of management, items that are newly in-stock (as determined through a recent receiving date) will receive a super-inflated sort order positioning of the top score + 8 (which makes it slightly less popular than the top positions)
+##### Considerations:
+This is a time-intensive task (O(n) API calls) that is currently scheduled to run once daily during the night (non-business hours)